Asymptotic-Type Dimension Bounds through Combinatorial Approaches: Doubling metric spaces and Assouad--Nagata dimension

 \end{proof}

 Some estimates are needed for the ball carving construction.
 We say for $u\in T$ and $r>0$, a ball $B_r(u)$ is \emphd{cut} if it intersects two distinct $C_i$ and $C_j$ in $\mc P_t$.
-This is a scenario we hope to avoid as it violates \eqref{item:Padded} of Definition \ref{def:PadDecom}.
+We say that a ball $B_r(u)$ is \emphd{cut} if it intersects two distinct clusters of $\mc P_t$.
+This is a scenario we wish to avoid as it violates \eqref{item:Padded} of Definition \ref{def:PadDecom}.
 The following probability estimates will be the crucial for applying the Lov\'asz Local Lemma.